The Metabolic Syndrome and Menopause

 Alongside medical treatments for MetS, prevention of risk factors is also recommended to women before, during, and after menopause.
 As some of the risk factors allude to obesity and increased lipid and sugar levels, lifestyle changes can help control that aspect.
 Adding more physical activity in combination with healthy eating, sleeping, and other healthy lifestyle choices (avoiding smoking and alcohol) can be the first step to help reduce some of the risk factors associated with MetS.
 However, this is not sufficient to tackle most of the conditions associated with METs alone.
 Additional pharmacological treatment of insulin resistance, obesity, dyslipidaemia, or hypertension are still required.

-A Lack of Awareness
+Lack of MetS awareness

 Although there are options for treatment, it seems that there is still insufficient knowledge available to curb MetS fully in women with menopause.
 This lack of information is also why research is still needed, with many women not fully understanding what the disease involves.
 45% of women surveyed in the UK stated that they did not know the differences between the various stages of menopause.
 Meanwhile, 73% also indicated that they were not presently addressing their menopausal symptoms due to lack of information, fear, and distractions from daily living.
 Many women also feel the need to hide their condition from their employers; in a survey from Vodaphone, a third of their employees admitted to concealing symptoms and feeling a stigma around openly talking about it.